maybejustmaybe/piground/README.md

 7. Add your SSH pub key to `.ssh/authorized_keys` on the pi
     - This makes the ansible setup easier, but probably could be worked around

-# TODO : add basic tools to raspberry pi: tmux, htop
+TODO : add baic tools to raspberry pi: tmux, htop

 Install IPFS:
 1. git clone https://github.com/maybejustmaybe/ansible-ipfs-cluster